 Bring your shells, rocks, insects, feathers, bones, and artifacts to the annual Identification Day.
-Scientists will attempt to identify your discoveries while showing you some specimens from their own collections.
+Museum scientists will attempt to identify your discoveries while showing you some specimens from their own collections.
 Items identified in previous years have included a whale jawbone, a green beetle bracelet from Brazil, and a 5,000-year-old stone spear point from Morocco.
-What will you bring?
+What could your object be?

 - Bring as much information on your specimens as possible.
 If it belongs to a friend or family member, try to get the information from them.